dayyankhan-codes/HTML-progress/README.md

 # HTML-progress
 Welcome to the HTML Progress repository!
-This repository serves as a personal workspace where I will practice coding and upload the projects completed during class.
+This repository serves as a personal workspace where I will practice coding and upload the projects.

 ## Repository Purpose